Feast (2005 film): Plot

 As people are enjoying drinks in a Nevada-located bar, a man covered in blood—identified onscreen as "Hero"—enters through the door and warns them all of impending danger.
 No one heeds his warning, so he shows the bar patrons the head of a repulsive creature to make them take him seriously.
 He is soon pulled through a window and decapitated by one of the monsters.
 After the carnage, a woman—"Heroine"—bursts through the door and reveals herself to be the recently deceased man's wife.
 After a brief sentimental moment between the wife and her late husband, the bar patrons begin boarding up the windows in the bar.
 Despite their efforts, a young monster bursts through an uncovered window and begins attacking.
 As a monster outside bursts its hand through "Vet", "Edgy Cat" has his face torn off and is accidentally shot dead, and the little monster cuts off the leg of one of the women — "Harley Mom" — who is initially assumed to have died from massive blood loss.

 A monster begins to hump one of the deer heads nailed to the wall.
-A shotgun blast drops the monster into a freezer which is then sealed shut, trapping it inside.
-Following this, the remaining windows are boarded up and the bar patrons are given a moment of peace.
+A shotgun blast drops the monster into a freezer, which is then sealed shut, trapping it inside.
+Afterward, the remaining windows are boarded up, and the bar patrons get a moment of peace.
 Trying to call for help, they learn that the only phone in the bar has been hit by a stray shotgun blast and rendered useless.
 One of the women—"Tuffy"—suddenly realizes that her son Cody is still upstairs and runs to get him.
-Once she finds her child the group rejoices until the boy is pulled through a window and eaten by one of the monsters, leaving only his right foot behind.
+Once she finds her child, the group rejoices until the boy is pulled through a window and eaten by one of the monsters, leaving only his right foot behind.
 Tuffy is incapacitated by grief, while the monster vomits a stream of slime at one of the group—"Beer Guy".
 As the remaining people regroup downstairs, they realize that the slime has a decomposing effect on Beer Guy.